-Grass jelly is a well known plant based jelly in East Asian and Southeast Asian countries.
-It is typically black in color and has the same texture as jelly or agar agar.
+Grass jelly, also known as leaf jelly or suong sao in Chinese, is a popular plant based jelly (herb jelly) commonly used in desserts and beverages in East Asian and Southeast Asian countries.
+It is made from the leaves and stalks of a member of the mint family (Mesona Chinensis or Chinese Mesona), and has a dark brown or black color and the same texture as jelly or agar agar.

 The grass jelly milk tea recipe on this page requires only 5 ingredients - water, black tea, milk, sugar and grass jelly.
 Making it is super easy too.
 All you need to do is make the milk tea with the black tea, milk and sugar and the add thinly sliced grass jelly into the tea.
 Top the drink with some ice cubes and you have a glass of perfectly cooling milk tea with grass jelly.

 - Water - To make the tea.
 Best to use drinking water or filtered water.

 - Tea bags (black tea) - for the milk tea.
 Tea bags are convenient as you do not need to strain them, but loose tea leaves will do as well.

 - Sugar - use brown sugar to sweeten the milk tea.

 - Milk - use whole milk for a creamy milk tea.

 - Grass jelly - boxed or canned grass jelly and can be purchased ready made from local Asian stores.

 *Refer to the recipe card below for exact quantities of the ingredients above.
 For best results, use a digital kitchen scale where applicable*